elastic/connectors/docs/sync-rules/ONEDRIVE.md

 ]
 ```

-### Two Advanced rules for indexing the files and folders of user 1 and user 2, and only .py files of other users
+### Two Advanced rules for indexing the files and folders of user 1 and user 2, and all files of other users except .py files

 ```json
 [